Introduction

 Tracks

 Tracks are the most implicit thing in Mélodium.
-When models are instancied and treatments connected together, it creates a potential track.
+When models are instantiated and treatments connected together, it creates a potential track.
 The track is the whole ensemble of treatments and flows between them, that are created together, live together, and disappear together.

 Elements